brucepan10/NHP-COVID-19/README.md

 11.FigureS3.R
    ACE2 and TMPRSS2 expression in each tissue/organ.

 12.FigureS4ABC.R
-   Specific accessible chromatin in each cluster of kidney.
+   Subtypes of proximal tubule cells in kidney.

 **Data availability**
 All raw sequencing data are available at CNGB with accession number [CNP0000986](https://db.cngb.org/cnsa/project/CNP0000986/public/).